-Principle 2: Centres are vibrant, accessible and distinctive
+Principle 2: Retail centres are vibrant, safe, accessible and distinctive

 Camden LGA contains a variety of different places, each with their own distinctive characteristics and potential.
 Centres no longer provide a single function but offer a rich fabric of leisure, living, learning and work opportunities.
 Centres can be places of social activity and community celebration.